ExpressLRS/Docs/docs/quick-start/tx-flash2400.md

 ![Firmware Update](../assets/images/web-firmwareupdate.png)

-Drag-and-drop the `HappyModel_ES24TX_2400_TX-<version>.bin` or `HappyModel_ES24TX_Slim_Pro_2400_TX-<version>.bin` file created by the ExpressLRS Configurator into the Choose File field, or manually navigate to the Folder by clicking the `Choose File` button.
+Drag-and-drop the `NamimnoRC_FLASH_2400_OLED_TX-<version>.bin` file created by the ExpressLRS Configurator into the Choose File field, or manually navigate to the Folder by clicking the `Choose File` button.
 Once the correct file is selected, click the `Update`.
 Wait for the process to complete, and the module will reboot (~2-3min).
 Using the [ELRS.lua](../../quick-start/tx-prep/#troubleshooting-lua-script) script, verify that you have the latest version.

 ### Method 3